 - Outdoor performances are preferred - Residents, regardless of vaccination status, are not required to wear source control when outdoors.
 Unvaccinated residents should physically distance from other residents and visitors when outdoors. - Performers are not required to wear source control while performing outdoors provided they can maintain 6-9 feet of distance from the audience.
-If this is not possible, source control must be worn. - Performing groups with more than five performers must perform outdoors.
+If this is not possible, source control must be worn. - o Performing groups with more than five performers must perform outdoors.
 Facilities should not allow indoor performances of large groups. - Instruments should be fitted with bell covers consisting of a minimum of two layers of dense fabric.
-Bell covers should be made of a non-stretchy material with a MERV-13 rating (Minimum Efficiency Reporting Value). - o Performers who play wind instruments can use face coverings with a slit. - Communion.
+Bell covers should be made of a non-stretchy material with a MERV-13 rating (Minimum Efficiency Reporting Value). - o Performers who play wind instruments can use face coverings with a slit. - o Communion.
 Individual serving packets of wafer and juice/wine are preferred.
-Do not share or pass communion articles among residents.
+Do not share or pass communion articles among residents. - Indoor Performances and Sing-alongs or Worship services are allowed using the following guidance. - Vaccinated residents do not have to physically distance from one another when wearing source control as long as they do not have symptoms of COVID-19. - o Unvaccinated residents should physically distance from one another. - o Individuals (e.g., clergy, pastors, etc.) conducting the worship service, regardless of vaccination status, are required to wear source control and maintain a physical distance of 6-9 feet from the audience or congregation. - Instruments should be fitted with bell covers consisting of a minimum of two layers of dense fabric.
+Bell covers should be made of a non-stretchy material with a MERV-13 rating to protect against bacteria and virus particles. - o Individuals who play wind instruments can use face coverings with a slit.

-- Indoor Performances and Sing-alongs or Worship services are allowed using the following guidance. - Illinois Executive Order 2020-21 (COVID-19 EXECUTIVE ORDER NO. 87) requires residents, visitors, and HCP to follow CDC guidance and wear source control while indoors in public areas of the facility. - Vaccinated residents do not have to physically distance from one another when wearing source control as long as they do not have symptoms of COVID-19. - o Unvaccinated residents should physically distance from one another. - o Individuals (e.g., clergy, pastors, etc.) conducting the worship service, regardless of vaccination status, are required to wear source control and maintain a physical distance of 6-9 feet from the audience or congregation. - Instruments should be fitted with bell covers consisting of a minimum of two layers of dense fabric.
-Bell covers should be made of a non-stretchy material with a MERV-13 rating to protect against bacteria and virus particles. - o Individuals who play wind instruments can use face coverings with a slit. - Communion.
+- o Communion.
 Individual serving packets of wafer and juice/wine are preferred.
-Do not share or pass communion articles among residents. - o If required, individuals providing pastoral care visits must wear source control and other PPE (e.g., eye protection, gown and gloves).
+Do not share or pass communion articles among residents. - o If required, individuals providing pastoral care visits must wear source control and other PPE (e.g., eye protection, gown, and gloves).